Hamilton-Wentworth Catholic District School Board: Trustees

 The HWCDSB consists of 9 trustees elected from wards across the City of Hamilton.
 These wards either match or are the combination of multiple municipal wards for council elections.
 Trustees are elected for a four-year term during each municipal election.
 The last election for trustees was held on October 22, 2018.
-The next election for trustees will be held on October 24, 2022.
+The next election for trustees was held on October 24, 2022.